Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

 # <img src="https://github.com/Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/raw/master/VueJs.Picnic.CSharp/ClientApp/static/images/logo.png" height="30" /> Dotnet Core 2.1 + VueJs + Picnic CSS

-Idea is to have the minimum as possible in order to have .Net Core 2.1 with Picnic CSS.
-There's already an [another project using Bootstrap 4+](https://github.com/MarkPieszak/aspnetcore-Vue-starter), however, I would like to have something lighter as a template.
+Idea is to have the small, but really versatile and responsive UI using .Net Core 2.1, VueJS and Picnic CSS.
+The API's are easy to manage using .Net Core WebAPI classes.
+If you prefer to use Bootstrap and a different, but quite similar template, there's already [another project](https://github.com/MarkPieszak/aspnetcore-Vue-starter).
+This template have been created from scratch using some bit of code I've commited in the other project.

 This is wanted to be simple a SPA with a minimum dependencies or performance issues.
 It can however be modified as you please.
+The VueJs is configured with Vuex, but this can be removed if you don't feel it meets your requirement.
+The same goes for the CSS framework.

 # Table Of Contents
 - [<img src="https://github.com/Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/raw/master/VueJs.Picnic.CSharp/ClientApp/static/images/logo.png" height="30" /> Dotnet Core 2.1 + VueJs + Picnic CSS](#img-src%22httpsgithubcomnordeshonosoftdotnetwebspaprojecttemplatesrawmastervuejspicniccsharpclientappstaticimageslogopng%22-height%2230%22--dotnet-core-21--vuejs--picnic-css)